Ipstenu/dreamobjects/README.md

 ### Can I force a backup to run now? ###

 Yep!
 It actually sets it to run in 60 seconds, but works out the same.

+### How long does it keep backups for? ###

+Since you get charged on space used for DreamObjects, the default is to retain the last 15 backups.
+If you need more, you can save up to 90 backups, however that's rarely needed.

+### Can I keep them forever? ###

+If you chose 'all' then yes, however this is not recommended.
+DreamObjects (like most S3/cloud platforms) charges you based on space and bandwidth, so if you have a large amount of files stored, you will be charged more money.

 ### Who can upload files? ###